 The decision is based on Joint Biosecurity Centre risk assessments, which include:

-- how good a country's testing structures are, including checking for variants of concern
+- how good a country's testing structures are, including checking for variants

 - how many cases those systems have identified